Poojavpatel/nrc-profile-site/README.md

 1. Change directories into site folder
     `cd gatsby-site`
 1. Start the development server
     `gatsby develop`
     Your gatsby site will be ready, you can access the gatsby development environment at localhost:8000 by default.
+    GraphiQL will serve on http://localhost:8000/___graphql
     You can edit JavaScript pages in the src/pages and the changes will be reloaded automatically in the browser.

 1. Create a production build